Believing in accessibility for all

 13.0 Monitoring

-Performance against the service standards defined within this policy will be reported to tenants via Wolverhampton Homes Annual Report.
+Performance against the service standards defined within this policy will be reported to tenants via Wolverhampton Homes Annual Report and within the relevant Tenant Satisfaction Measures.

 This policy will be regularly reviewed, at intervals no greater than 3 years and adapted accordingly to respond to future legislative or regulatory changes.